-The Dangerous Speech Project is thrilled to introduce our 2019-2020 Global Research Initiative (GRI) Fellowship cohort.
-These inaugural Fellows will be the first in a worldwide network of researchers in countries where Dangerous Speech abounds.
+The Dangerous Speech Project is thrilled to introduce our current cohort of Global Research Initiative (GRI) Fellows.
 Members will support each other to advance research and intervention projects.
 This year’s class of Fellows was chosen from a highly competitive pool of students, scholars, and members of civil society.
-Each Fellow will complete a detailed case study on their selected topic, discuss their work with other Fellows, and share their results on the DSP’s blog.
+Each Fellow will complete a detailed case study on their selected topic and discuss their work with other Fellows.
 The Fellows’ work will help us continue to advance our understanding of Dangerous Speech and how it operates in a variety of contexts.
 A list of Fellows along with brief descriptions of their projects is below.

 Achol Jok Mach, South Sudan

 Mach will study the use of hate speech by South Sudanese politicians and whether it has influenced the diaspora to encourage more conflict, both online and offline.